Menu

 Why archive to optical storage?

-Below are some of the industries using optical media storage?
+Below are some of the industries using optical storage for media?

 • Film industry – For storing finished movies and original rushes